Community-Based Research Program

 - How that topic engages the community-based research group with the nonprofit community?

-- Briefly indicate the plans for meeting as a group during the timeline of the project (spring and/or summer semester(s)).
+- Briefly indicate the plans for meeting as a group during the timeline of the project (see revised program timeline below).

 - How does this project attempt to fulfill the goal of social action for the purpose of achieving social change and social justice?

-If you would like assistance with your research design and/or identifying community partners and/or faculty collaborators, please contact Courtney Scott in the Office of the Vice Provost for Research and Strategic Initiatives.
+If you would like assistance with your research design and/or identifying community partners and/or faculty collaborators, please contact Sevana Hanneyan in the Office of Research, Grants, and Foundation Relations.